 Credit Controllers have one of the most challenging yet important roles in a business, and a good Credit Controller is hard to find.
 Recovering unpaid money from individuals or businesses is a job that requires a variety of different skills to succeed, many of which are hard to teach.

-Past experience in office work, customer service, or call centres can often work in your favour when applying and to succeed in credit control jobs, but many employers simply require you to have a good level of general education and the ability to demonstrate the skills below.
+Past experience in call centres or customer service can often work in your favour when applying and to succeed in credit control jobs, but many employers simply require you to have a good level of general education and the ability to demonstrate the skills below.

-From confidence to communication, here are the five most important skills you need to develop to become a brilliant Credit Controller.
+From confidence to calmness under pressure, here are the five most important skills you need to develop to become a brilliant Credit Controller.

 A good Credit Controller does more than just chase customers for payments.
 They have to be able to read conversations, judge whether people will stick to their promises, lend a sympathetic ear at times and lead conversations towards the correct conclusion.
-Obviously, excellent communication skills are a must.
+So obviously, excellent communication skills are a must.

 The best credit controllers are excellent negotiators and have the ability to strike a rapport with even the toughest of customers.
 The ability to speak to a variety of people in varying moods is one of the skills needed to succeed in credit control.

-The ability to speak to people about something as personal as money and to also be able to arrive at a mutually beneficial conclusion takes;
+The ability to speak to people about something as personal as money and to also be able to arrive at a mutually beneficial conclusion takes confidence in your own ability, persistence when confronted with excuses and the ability to show empathy.

-Often people feel embarrassed or may go on the defensive when asked about their financial situation, so having confidence in your knowledge and skills is a must.
+People can often feel embarrassed or may be defensive when asked about their financial situation, so having confidence in your knowledge and skills is a must.

-The reality of a credit control job is that you will come across people who are upset and may act aggressive.
+The reality of a credit control job is that you will come across people who are upset.
 You might be shouted at, questioned or accused of making a mistake.
 To combat this, you must remain calm, check everything thoroughly and trust your knowledge.

 Sometimes you may also have to deal with people who are in a genuinely hard situation and can’t afford to pay you.
-If you remain calm, authoritative and are able to show that you can come to a solution that works for both parties involved, you can really help people who thought they were in a situation they couldn’t get out of.
+If you remain calm, authoritative and can show that you can come to a solution that works for both parties involved, you can really help people who thought they were in a situation they couldn’t get out of.

 Almost all credit controllers who are based in an office will use specific IT systems to record decisions, account for payments and access details.
 There may even be times when you will have to work across three or four different systems depending on what kind of customer you’re dealing with.